About Me

 Hi there!
 Welcome to my page.
 I am an astronomy graduate student at Dartmouth College, who uses stars to understand both planet and Galactic evolution.

-In addition to studying the stars and planets around us, I am committed to creatively finding ways to improve departmental inclusion efforts and improving retention of undergraduate students, particularly those from historically marginalized groups.
+In addition to studying the stars and planets around us, I am committed to creatively finding ways to improve inclusion efforts and improving retention of students in STEM, particularly those from historically marginalized groups.
 I consider this work very much a part of the scientific process.

-Besides astronomy research and outreach, I find time to swim, practice yoga, arrange flowers, and scope out which local café has the best iced teas.
+Besides astronomy research and outreach, I find time to swim, practice yoga, arrange flowers, and scope out which local café has the best iced teas (even during those New England winters, oops!).